bookia20/devday18/README.md

    i.
 Click on **Add Crawler** button.

    ii.
-Under Add information about your crawler, for Crawler name type **YOURNAME-nytaxi-csv-crawler**.
+Under Add information about your crawler, for Crawler name type **<YOURNAME>-nytaxi-csv-crawler**.
 You can skip the Description and Classifiers field and click on **Next**.

    iii.
 Under Data Store, choose S3.